errordeveloper/kubegen/README.md

 Each of those keys is expected to contains a list of objects of the same type (as denoted by the key).

-Variabels are scoped globaly per-module, and you can provide a varibale-only manifest, which is useful for denoting parameters that are shared by all manifests withing a module.
+Parameters are scoped globally per-module.

 A manifest is converted to `List` of objects defined within it and results in one file.
-In other words, module instance will result in as many native manifest files as there are manifests withing a module, unless parameter-only manifests are used.
+In other words, module instance will result in as many native manifest files as there are manifests within a module, unless parameter-only manifests are used.

 ### Resource Conversion Rules

 Broadly, `kubegen` flattens the most non-intuitive parts of a Kubernetes resource.
 For example, a native `Deployment` object has `spec.template.spec.containers`, for `kubegen` that simply become `containers`.
-Additionally, you shouldn't have to specify `metadata.name` along with `metadata.labels.name`, you simply set `name` along with optional `labels`, and selectors are also infered unless specified otherwise.
+Additionally, you shouldn't have to specify `metadata.name` along with `metadata.labels.name`, you simply set `name` along with optional `labels`, and selectors are also inferred unless specified otherwise.

 <!-- TODO more details or an example
 Additionally, there are currently some minor details in how container and service ports are specified a little differently...